Aazam10/aazamhudda-portfolio/readme.md

 # student portfolio

-Hi i am trying to learn web development and will make changes to my portfolio website and the readme file as and when I learn new things
+Hi i am trying to learn web development and have completed my portfolio website with 2 blogs and some projects.

-For now I know

-1. js
-1. nodejs
-1. html